carlobrok/wpa_enterprise_login/README.md

-# wpa_enterprise_login
+# WPA Enterprise login
-Zenity gui for an easier wpa enterprise login on school network using wpa_supplicant
+This is a Zenity GUI to more easily log into the network on school laptops that are being reset.